arik31/CV-HW/README.md

 ## Q3

 Here I've tried Non-Local Means Denoising and got interesting result, but I wanted something better.
+I had some hard time with recent Deblur solutions, many don't have pretrained models or has an unstable code.
-So I've used a combination of deblur-GAN and swin2sr:
+I've ended up with a combination of DeblurGAN and Swin2SR.
+DeblurGAN is an old project which work well on small images but fails miserably with big ones.
+Swin2SR was an ECCV 2022 paper.
+It is build on Swin Transformer v2, and was trained to SR compressed images.
+I've combine those 2 as follows:
 1. Downscale the input X4
 2. Use DeblureGAN on the small image
 3. Use Swin2SR to upscale it back

 The code support both implementations.
 The default is DeblurGAN + Swi2SR.
 To use Non-Local Means, run with --classic-cv flag
 ### DeblurGAN + Swin2SR
 <img src="readme_images/deblur_small_Swin2SR.png">